cborchert/5sg/readme.md

 - Run `yarn dev`
 - Go to [http://localhost:3000/readme.html](http://localhost:3000/readme.html)

+Note that, while partial hydration of svelte components is on the roadmap, svelte components are not yet being hydrated (so click handlers and interactive bits won't work).

 ## Introduction

 5SG (working title) is a static site generator boiler plate made for simplicity.
 It works like this: